KubaTaba1uga/c_list/README.md

 The project is a library containing one data structure: double linked list.

 Purpose of the project is educational.
+I want to learn how C external libs are being built, installed and used.

 For tests I use [criterion](https://github.com/Snaipe/Criterion).
-For build I use make.
+For build I use gcc and make.

 ## Installation